Wright's Coal Tar Soap: Lornamead

-Removal of coal-tar

-European Union directives on cosmetics have banned the use of coal tar in non-prescription products, resulting in the removal of coal tar derivatives from the formula and replacement with tea tree oil as the main antibacterial ingredient.
-To cloak this significant variance from the original recipe, an attempt has been made to approximate the look and smell of the original product, and it is presented in the same packaging as Wright's Coal Tar soap, with the wording altered.
+In 2009 a European Union directives on cosmetics banned the use of coal tar in non-prescription products, resulting in the removal of coal tar derivatives from the formula and replacement with tea tree oil as the main antibacterial ingredient.
+The product retains the look and smell of the original product, presented in the same packaging as Wright's Coal Tar soap, but with the wording altered to "Traditional Soap".